 8. Restart Messages app

-As simple as this sounds, restarting the app can help fix glitches and bugs that might be the culprits behind your iPhone not sending or receiving pictures.
+As simple as this sounds, force quit the app can help fix glitches and bugs that might be the reason why you can’t send or receive pictures on your iPhone.

-Swipe up and hold your iPhone’s home screen to open App Switcher, find the Messages card, and swipe it up to force quit Messages.
-Then, wait for a few seconds and relaunch Messages.
+Swipe up from your iPhone’s Home screen to open the App Switcher, find the Messages card, and swipe up on it to force quit Messages.
+Then, wait for a few seconds and relaunch the Messages app.

 9. Clear your iMessage cache on iPhone

 Sometimes, clearing your iMessage cache can solve the problem.
-To do this:
+To do so:

 11. Disable Wi-Fi Assist